-In addition, the VfM principle (for both students and taxpayers) underpins our Financial Regulations and Procedures as they recognise whole life costing, quality, and running costs.
+In addition, the Value for Money principle (for both students and taxpayers) underpins our Financial Regulations and Procedures as they recognise whole life costing, quality, and running costs.
 Responsibility for approving and changing these rests with our Board of Directors.

-If any conflict arises between the Financial Regulations and Procedures and the VfM principle, the Chief Operating Officer and Chief Financial Officer is required to make appropriate recommendations and/or seek further advice from the Principal and Chief Executive Officer, and/or the Board of Directors as required.
+If any conflict arises between the Financial Regulations and Procedures and the Value for Money principle, the Chief Operating Officer and Chief Financial Officer is required to make appropriate recommendations and/or seek further advice from the Principal and Chief Executive Officer, and/or the Board of Directors as required.